SovereignCloudStack/generics/k8s/README.md

 kustomize overlays which in turn define the deployment of whole environments/clusters.

+Also, usually flux2 resources are used for e.g. Helm, so flux2 controllers need to be installed in any destination cluster.

 ## Automated smoke tests

 In order to ensure that every component inside of SCS behaves as